practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Scheme dialects on the Java Virtual Machine (JVM)/README.md

 ### What about my Scheme program?

-There are couple of restrictions for my program:
+There are couple of restrictions for my [program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Scheme%20dialects%20on%20the%20Java%20Virtual%20Machine%20(JVM)/random_streams_for_perf_stats.scm):

 a/ JScheme - with some limitations - only supports Scheme in version R4RS: https://norvig.com/jscheme.html#limitations